andraugust/andraugust.github.io/statmech.md

 $$

-This is the formula we were after, it connects microscopic particle motion to macroscopic pressure.
+This is the formula we're after, it connects microscopic particle motion to macroscopic pressure.
 Taking things a step further, we can associate $$m \langle v^2 \rangle$$ with twice the average kinetic energy of a particle and write

 $$